Venous Disease and Varicose Veins

-- Chronic venous insuffiency occurs when the valves in your leg veins don’t close properly, allowing blood to collect or “pool” in the veins.
+- Chronic venous insufficiency occurs when the valves in your leg veins don’t close properly, allowing blood to collect or “pool” in the veins.
 This causes leg swelling and achiness, and puts you at a greater risk of developing varicose veins and venous ulcers.

 - Iliofemoral DVT is a type of deep vein thrombosis that occurs specifically in the iliac and femoral veins, which run from the lower leg up into the lower abdomen.
-Patients with iliofemoral DVT are often at greater risk for long-term medical problems than those who have DVT in another part of their body, and often require more aggressive treatment.
+Patients with iliofemoral DVT are often at greater risk for long-term medical problems than people who have DVT in another part of their body, and they often require more aggressive treatment.

 - May-Thurner syndrome (MTS), also known as iliac vein compression syndrome, occurs when the right iliac artery presses the left iliac vein against the lower spine.
 Because the vein is compressed, blood cannot adequately flow through it and often pools in the left leg.
 Someone with a compressed iliac vein is at much greater risk of developing DVT than the average population.

 - Arteriovenous malformations (AVMs) occur when an abnormal connection between veins and arteries that’s present at birth causes them to tangle, disrupting proper blood circulation.
-While AVMs can form anywhere in the body, they pose the most risk if located in critical structures such as the brain or spinal cord.
+While AVMs can form anywhere in the body, they pose the most risk if located in critical structures, such as the brain or spinal cord.